pfadler/dmftPackages/README.md

 ## Notes

- 1. When importing dmftPackages the user can pass a specific verion of nixpkgs as an argument to use a specific checkout of nixpkgs, e.g.
+ 1. When importing dmftPackages you can pass a specific version of nixpkgs as an argument to use a specific checkout of nixpkgs, e.g.
     ```nix
     let
       pinnedPkgs = import (fetchTarball {